marcellamaki/temporary-repo-top-v2/pages/our-process.md

 # hero section
 lead:
-  - 'The Opportunity Project facilitates 12-week product development cycles—called “sprints”—focused on helping companies, non-profits, and universities build products with federal open data that help solve national challenges.'
+  - 'The Opportunity Project facilitates 12-week product development cycles&mdash;called “sprints”&mdash;focused on helping companies, non-profits, and universities build products with federal open data that help solve national challenges.'
   - 'We give teams access to subject-matter and data experts to accelerate their progress.
 By emphasizing virtual communication, we make cross-sector collaboration easy and effective.'

 connecting-banner: